Pritham-Raaj/Prediction-of-Sparse-Network/README.md

 ## Results

-Trained models like ResNet-34, VGG-16D and ResNet-50 for Image classification
+Trained models like ResNet-34, VGG-16D and ResNet-50 for Image classification using various image datasets like CIFAR.

 Optimization of 50% and an Accuracy of 70% was achieved while implementing Sparse Network